What Is IDX Real Estate?

 FTP

 Under FTP (or File Transfer Protocol), the listings displayed on your site reside on your website servers.
 This provides more SEO value than framing.
-But the way FTP transfer data is burdensome and inefficient.
+However, the way FTP transfers data is burdensome and inefficient.
 For each synchronization, the entire FTP file must be downloaded.
 This limits the number of syncs you can have each day and means your site may not have the most up-to-date information.
+More information on FTP meaning in Real Estate.

 RETS

 RETS or the Real Estate Transaction Standard provides a faster way to transfer and display listings.
 Rather than requiring a full file download, RETS updates listings incrementally.
-This allows for more listings updates while maintaining the strong SEO established under FTP.
+This allows for more listing updates while maintaining the strong SEO established under FTP.
+Read More on rets definition.

 RESO Web API